kuzudb/kuzu-blog/src/content/post/2024-04-19-rdf-shacl-and-kuzu.md

 - `rdfs:subClassOf` is used to form class hierarchies
 - `owl:sameAs` is used to identify that two resources are the same

-## What is SHACL?
+## Scope and motivation for SHACL

+RDF does not impose any logical restrictions on the domains and ranges of properties.
+For example, a property may be applied to itself, or classes may contain themselves[^3].
+Additionally, there are no constraints on the cardinality of properties, or the data types of literals.
+This flexibility is a double-edged sword -- while it allows the modeling of complex domains in the real world, it also makes it easy to introduce errors in the data.

+This fostered the development of the Shapes Constraint Language (SHACL), a W3C recommendation that provides a way to impose structural constraints on RDF graphs.

 The following is an excerpt from the [SHACL specification](https://www.w3.org/TR/shacl/) guide:

 > The Shapes Constraint Language (SHACL) is a language for validating RDF graphs against a set of conditions.
 These conditions are provided as shapes and other constructs expressed in the form of an RDF graph.
 RDF graphs that are used in this manner are called "shapes graphs" in SHACL and the RDF graphs that are validated against a shapes graph are called "data graphs".
 As SHACL shape graphs are used to validate that data graphs satisfy a set of conditions they can also be viewed as a description of the data graphs that do satisfy these conditions.

-Although it may seem at first glance that the sole purpose of SHACL is to perform validation, its descriptions may be used for a variety of other purposes, including user interface building, code generation and data integration.
+Although the purpose of this post is to demonstrate how SHACL can be used to validate RDF data in Kùzu, SHACL also allows for a variety of other use cases besides validation, such as user interface building and data integration[^4].

+## Example

-In the example below, we will use the `RDFLib` library in Python to load RDF data into Kùzu, and `pySHACL` to validate the data against a set of SHACL shapes.
-We will then use Kùzu Explorer to visualize the resulting RDF graph.
+This section will walk you through a demonstration of how to load RDF data into Kùzu, validate it against SHACL shapes, and visualize the RDF graph using Kùzu Explorer.

-## Dataset
+### Dataset

 Consider the following RDF data, which represents a simple knowledge graph about students, faculty members, locations, and their relationships: